-Despite living in Cambodia for over a year we still haven’t posted anything about two of its most important sites.
+Despite living in Cambodia for over a year we still haven’t posted anything about two of its most important sites, that should be included in any Phnom Penh itinerary.
 It’s been 10 years since we visited S21 Prison and The Killing Fields in Phnom Penh and my fading memory won’t enable me to do them justice.
 Instead, Amy Poulton from Page Traveller has written a fantastic, insightful post on this subject for me.

 Cambodia’s Turbulent Modern History